naikymen/titration/README.md

 Very simple and elegant: solving for Na is _much_ simpler than solving for pH.

-Took me 10 minutes to implement Poutnik's solution (while learning to use numerical solvers took me days).
+It took me 10 minutes to implement Poutnik's solution (while learning how to use numerical solvers took me days).

 > Moraleja: KISS :P